eurostat/gridtiler/npm/README.md

 ### Default

-The default input format is a CSV file with the following specification:
+The default input format is a CSV file with the following specifications:
 - One row per grid cell.
 - A **x** and **y** column containing the coordinates of the cell bottom left corner position in the grid CRS.
 - Other columns containing data of the grid cells, as many as necessary.